 1 Star For an herb, supported by traditional use but minimal or no scientific evidence.
 For a supplement, little scientific support.

 This supplement has been used in connection with the following health conditions:

-Beta-glucan is a type of soluble fiber that has been shown to lower total and LDL (“bad”) cholesterol and raise HDL (“good”) cholesterol.
+Beta-glucans are a type of soluble fiber that has been shown in multiple clinical trials to lower elevated total and LDL-cholesterol levels.

 Liver Cirrhosis (Inulin, Pectin, Resistant Starch)

 In a study of people with cirrhosis, supplementing with fermentable fiber (containing equal parts of beta-glucan, inulin, pectin, and resistant starch) improved liver and brain function.

 In a study of people with cirrhosis, supplementing with 10 grams of fermentable fiber per day (containing equal parts of beta-glucan, inulin, pectin, and resistant starch) for 30 days resulted in an improvement in liver function.
 The impaired brain function that often accompanies cirrhosis of the liver (hepatic encephalopathy) also improved.

 Refer to label instructions